 Nina – introduced to electronic music through late-night radio broadcasts in her hometown of Irkutsk, Siberia not long after the dissolution of the USSR – knows how technology shapes art and the ways we engage with it.
 “The new brains are different, and technology has played a huge role in it,” she says.
 “New brains want their music louder, they prefer songs to albums, and are most likely to appreciate every detail to evoke an instant reaction.”

 In the end though, older technology had its way.
 The generator powering Nina’s performance ran out of gas just before 6am, cutting the set short.
 “I wanted to play this one special track called Rassvet which means sunrise in Russian,” she said afterwards.
 “It was made by Russian artist Buttechno, it’s this beautiful, beatless music with a children’s choir, and would have fit perfectly!”

-Nevertheless, her set achieved the “psychedelic, mystical vibe” she was aiming for, incorporating deep cuts of unreleased tracks from her Trip label along with long, bass-heavy passages from UK producer Shackleton.
+Nevertheless, her set achieved the “psychedelic, mystical vibe” she was aiming for, incorporating deep cuts of unreleased tracks from her label along with long, bass-heavy passages from UK producer Shackleton.

-And as they made they way home, all those who were there agreed it was a one-off experience.
+And as they made their way home, all those who were there agreed it was a one-off experience.
 “We’ll remember this for the rest of our lives,” one fan said.
 “Doing the walk of shame on the Great Wall of China.”